-Keep the spatial correlation from data in mind.
+Keep in mind the spatial correlation within data .

 Paper Outline:

 Motivation experiments.
 The goals of motivation are twofold.
 First, we justify RNN is better than HMM (a, b, c).
 Second, attention is necessary (d).

 a.
 HMM is too slow.
 Increase the sampling rate and the point cloud of first-order HMM model to show its inefficiency.